lsaravia/MetawebsAssembly/Notes.md

 ------------
 @Kortsch2015

+From a network perspective, the ecological role of a species is a direct result of its position in the food web, the number of interactions it has with neighbouring species and their interactions, and also the strength of these interactions [13,14].
+Some species are functionally more important than others and may have disproportionately large effects on food web structure [15].
+Central and functionally unique species include keystone species, key species, ecosystem engineers and network hubs [16–18].
+Theoretical and empirical results suggest that network hubs, or super-generalists, connect modules and communities due to their wide niche breadth, environmental tolerance, apex position in local communities and high motility [19–21].
+If species affected by pertubations possess key functional roles in the food web, then the potential higher order, indirect effects of those pertubations on the entire food web structure can be dramatic.

 We detected considerable differences in structural properties and link configuration between the boreal and the arctic food webs, the latter being more modular and less connected.
 We found that a main characteristic of the boreal fish moving poleward into the arctic region of the Barents Sea is high generalism, a property that increases connectance and reduces modularity in the arctic marine food web.
 Our results reveal that habitats form natural boundaries for food web modules, and that generalists play an important functional role in coupling pelagic and benthic modules.
 We posit that these habitat couplers have the potential to promote the transfer of energy and matter between habitats, but also the spread of pertubations [I DO not think so!!]